 Figure 6

-- $1.\ Area$ on top of instrument panel.
-Equipment must not interfere with driver visibility.
+- $1.\ Area\ on\ top\ of\ instrument\ panel.$ Equipment must not interfere with driver visibility.

 - 2. Area on tunnel between seats

 - 3. 229 mm (9 inches)

 - 4. 305 mm (12 inches)

 IMPORTANT AIR BAG DO'S AND DON'TS

 Do not attempt to tamper with, disconnect or deactivate the air bag system.

 Tampering with an air bag system could cause the bag to inflate or become inoperative.
-Disconnecting or deactivating an air bag system could result in liability exposure to the vehicle owner (police agency or municipality).
+The air bag system should not be disconnected or deactivated.
 Do not mount or place any objects in the deployment path of an air bag.

 Air bags must be allowed to fully deploy without restriction.
 The deployment of air bags is not compatible with any configuration of police equipment mounting that places objects in the air bag deployment path.
 Equipment mounted or placed in the deployment path area of an air bag will reduce the effectiveness of the air bag, damage the air bag and potentially damage or dislodge the equipment.
+Further such items could become projectiles in the event of an air bag deployment.
 Do always use safety belts with the air bag supplemental restraint system.